cesouza-ufrgs/PySFE/README.md

 In 2019, the code was translated to Python, but now using gmsh as post-processor.
 The initial version contains only a 2d bar finite element, but soon more codes will be uploaded.

 ## Usage
-The code is developed in Linux, and is meant to run from command line:
+The code is developed in Linux, and is meant to be run from command line:
->>./PyFE.py <input_file>
+>>./PyFE.py <path-to-file/input_file>

+If everything goes well, an output file will be created for GMSH post-processing.